-- Big Data and Analytics
+- Data Science and Analytics

-- Computer Science I
+- Computer Science I: Python

-- Computer Science II
+- Computer Science II: Java

-- Computer Science III
+- Computer Science III: Java

 - Journalism I, II, III, IV

 Students explore fundamentals of computer science, including computational thinking, programming, and data structures, and then apply them in practice.
-Topics include variables, functions, loops, conditionals, arrays, algorithm design, and the software development process.
+Topics may include variables, functions, loops, conditionals, arrays, algorithm design, and the software development process.
 Students learn Python, a common language for scientists and web developers alike.
-Work products include interactive apps and simulations.
-At the end of this course, students will be well-prepared for Computer Science II.
-This course is intended for students with no prior experience.
-Students with some prior experience may enroll in Computer Science II.
+Students will create various projects incorporating the fundamental constructs they have learned.
+At the end of this course, students will be prepared for Data Science and Analytics as well as Computer Science II.
+No prior coding experience necessary.

 Students learn journalistic writing, photography, digital newspaper production skills, and advertising sales.
 They write news stories, editorials, feature stories, and headlines.
 They learn about photojournalism using a digital camera and about newspaper layout using desktop publishing software.
 With these skills, they produce the school newspaper.
 As students advance each year, they develop more journalism and leadership skills and fill more responsible positions on the newspaper staff.
 Lead photographers or graphic designers may receive fine arts credit for this course with instructor approval.